emmadickson/bcrd/support.md

             <li>Your gift will provide us the opportunity to expand our youth engagement efforts throughout the community, with a focus on athletic leadership.</li>
             <li>Your gift will help us start saving towards long-term league goals, including establishing a dedicated space for practice, scrimmages, and home bouts.</li>

-            <p id="volunteer" style="font-family: 'PT Sans', sans-serif; color:gray">In recognition of unique financial barriers that may impact women, POC, and/or LGBTQ+ business owners, BCRD is committed to discussing flexible sponsorship package rates that allow everyone to support the athletic community we are building.</p>
+            <p class="gray-text id="volunteer" style="font-family: 'PT Sans', sans-serif; color:gray">In recognition of unique financial barriers that may impact women, POC, and/or LGBTQ+ business owners, BCRD is committed to discussing flexible sponsorship package rates that allow everyone to support the athletic community we are building.</p>

           <div class="divider"></div>